An Adapter Based Pre-Training for Efficient and Scalable Self-Supervised Speech Representation Learning: Introduction

 We are interested in leveraging ideas from the Continual Learning (CL) paradigm to be more economical when learning a new language representation and to make SSL for audio more experimentation friendly.
-In CL a learner is required to learn from a sequence of tasks one after another.
-After training on one task the learner loses access to the training dataset.
-However, the learner is still required to remember how to perform well on the task.
-When training a NN continually, previous task parameters are overwritten while learning a new task, this is referred to as \emph{catastrophic forgetting} \cite{french1999catastrophic, goodfellow2013empirical}.
-We aim to learn representations for language tasks continually without forgetting and ensure we can transfer knowledge from a previous task to speed up training on a new task, this is summarized in Fig~\ref{fig:cl_ssl_asr}.
+SSL models for speech encode generic speech information as well as language specific representations.
+We aim to utilize those generic speech features to speed up pre-training on a new language.
+One major issue for any kind of continual learning is catastrophic forgetting \cite{french1999catastrophic}, where the previous task parameters are overwritten while learning a new task.
+We aim to retain performance on the original task while learning our new language representations (see fig \ref{fig:cl_ssl_asr}).
 We also want to do this in a parameter efficient manner which scales sub-linearly compared to training an independent model for a new task.
-An example of where CL might be of use is under legislation such as GDPR where data needs to be stored for specific reasons and storage periods can be limited \footnote{\href{https://ec.europa.eu/info/law/law-topic/data-protection/reform/rules-business-and-organisations/principles-gdpr\_en}{ec.europa.eu/info/law/law-topic/data-protection}}.